 - Making sure that trash is quickly removed from the home, and

-- Ensuring that anytime food is consumed outdoors that the food is kept sealed and quickly picked up from the ground
+- Ensuring that anytime food is consumed outdoors, the food is kept sealed and quickly picked up from the ground

-How Pest Management Can Help Reduce Ants In Your House
+How Carmel pest control company Can Help Reduce Ants In Your House

 If you already have ants inside your home we will perform an interior inspection and identify how the ants are gaining access and/or where they are living.
 Then, we’ll use either ant bait or dust to reduce the ant population.
 This combination of inspection, structural repair, chemical options, documentation and communication is all part of an Integrated Pest Management program.